Hadleigh History, Family Crest & Coats of Arms

 Early History of the Hadleigh family

-Another 300 words (21 lines of text) covering the years 1194, 1379, 1685, 1768, 1682, 1744 and 1730 are included under the topic Early Hadleigh History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hadleigh research.
+Another 67 words (5 lines of text) covering the years 1194, 1379, 1685, 1768, 1682, 1744, 1730, 1691, 1731, 1764, 1731, 1749, 1753, 1756, 1763, 1756, 1798, 1763, 1764, 1760 and 1771 are included under the topic Early Hadleigh History in all our PDF Extended History products and printed products wherever possible.

 Hadleigh Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Hadleigh has been recorded under many different variations, including Hadley, Hadleigh and others.

 Early Notables of the Hadleigh family (pre 1700)

-Another 30 words (2 lines of text) are included under the topic Early Hadleigh Notables in all our PDF Extended History products and printed products wherever possible.
+Another 123 words (9 lines of text) are included under the topic Early Hadleigh Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hadleigh family to Ireland
+Migration of the Hadleigh family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Hadleigh or a variant listed above: George Hadley settled in Salem Massachusetts in 1630; David and John Hadley settled in Virginia in 1772; Martha Hadley arrived in Maryland in 1736; Mrs. R. Hadley arrived in San Francisco with her child in 1860..